SWE-UniStuttgart/Qlunc/readme.md

 ### Utils:
  - Contains scripts meant to do different tasks.
 Importing packages, plotting script and some stand alone funtions which don´t interface directly with Qlunc but are necessary to compute calculations.
 ###  Test File:
  - A working example is provided to show how the process looks like.
 In this test case a lidar is builded up with its modules and components, puting all together to set up a lidar device.
-User can find more information about how this test file is working in the readme.d file dropped in this folder.
+User can find more information on how to run this test file in the readme.md file dropped in this folder.

 ## Requirements
- - Anaconda Navigator has been installed with.
-It includes, among others, Python (=>3.7) and spyder IDE software features, ready to be used.
+ - Anaconda Navigator has been installed.
+It includes, among others, Python3.7 and spyder IDE software features, ready to be used.

 ## License: